Browse Exhibits (26 total)

 Introduction

-This web exhibition looks at the stories of Leicester men and women who lived through World War Two.
+This web exhibition looks at the stories of Leicestershire men and women who lived through World War Two.
 It has been compiled by staff and volunteers at the East Midlands Oral History Archive and draws on more than 40 years of oral history interviews, as well as a wide range of other resources.

 Beautiful Botanicals